mitadic/webserv/README.md

 ## About

-Webserv is a rudimentary HTTP server built using C++ 98 and [poll()](https://man7.org/linux/man-pages/man2/poll.2.html), with no external libraries utilized.
+Webserv is a rudimentary prototype of an HTTP 1.1 server built using C++ 98 and [poll()](https://man7.org/linux/man-pages/man2/poll.2.html), with no external libraries utilized.
 It can serve both static files from a root directory and dynamic content using CGI (Common Gateway Interface), as it is compliant with RFC 2616 and RFC 3875.

 <p float="left">
 	<img src="./readme/index.png" alt="Website" width="220">